• Skip to main content

 Foam rolling or regular massage can help ease the tension we hold in these parts of the body, but you should also make sure you are fully aware of the different factors that go into a good running form.

-Additionally I know that my posture gets worse the longer I’m on my phone or computer.
-So these posture correction exercises can help with headaches!
+Additionally, I know that my posture gets worse the longer I’m on my phone or computer.
+So, these posture correction exercises can help with headaches!

 How to Prevent It

-Another great way to prevent it is to sign up for my 30-Day Running Techniques program that’ll walk you through different drills you can do to improve your running form by spending only 10 minutes a week on them!
+If you want a little extra guidance, check out my 30-Day Running Techniques program that’ll walk you through different drills you can do to improve your running form by spending only 10 minutes a week on them!

 7. Tendency for Migraines